altin/phonetic.pw/README.md

 # password.png
-Image authentication system developed for COMP 3008.
+A unique and memorable password scheme developed for COMP 3008.